 These manufacturers are offering proof positive that no air leaks before the filter and that all air that goes into the unit is HEPA filtered before it leaves.

-Therefore, to protect your health and in situations where someone in your home is already suffering with a condition that can benefit from a true HEPA filtration vacuum cleaner, certified vacuum cleaners are the only way to obtain total assurance of HEPA filtration.
+Therefore, to protect your health and in situations where someone in your home is already suffering with a condition that can benefit from a true HEPA filtration vacuum cleaner, certified vacuums with HEPA filters are the only way to obtain total assurance of HEPA filtration.

 Look for heavy rubber seals where the housings come together, as well as other evidence of high quality construction, such as heavy-duty plastic that maintains its structural integrity.